 The "META-INF/manifest.xml" file should contain a <manifest:file-entry> element whose manifest:full-path attribute has the value "/".
-This entry shall provide information regarding the content stored in the package.
+This element specifies information regarding the document stored in the root of the package.
 This entry shall exist if the package contains a file "mimetype"